mehulagg/gitlab_test/doc/ci/review_apps/index.md

 ### Disabling Visual Reviews

-GitLab comes with Visual Reviews enabled by default for self hosted customers.
+GitLab comes with Visual Reviews enabled by default for self-managed customers.
 Administrators can disable Visual Reviews with a Rails console as follows:

 ```ruby
 Feature.disable(:anonymous_visual_review_feedback)